Thor110/AlienTrilogyRessurected/README.md

 - The UVs for the Queens Egg Sack from the final level need fixing.
 - A trigger for a lift with an inaccessible secret needs fixing on L371LEV as noted by Bobblen. ( https://www.avpgalaxy.net/forum/index.php?topic=67544.0 )

+Unity

+- Merge AlienTrilogyMapLoader.cs and ObjDataPuller.cs so that the MAP0 chunk of the level files is only parsed once.
+- Implement mesh and texture loading for the three model files.

 # Road Map

 The road map for this project.